Graphic character: Spacing and non-spacing characters

 Most graphic characters are spacing characters, which means that each instance of a spacing character has to occupy some area in a graphic representation.
 For a teletype or a typewriter this implies moving of the carriage after typing of a character.
-In the context of text mode display, each spacing character occupies one rectangular character box of equal sizes.
-Or maybe two adjacent ones, for non-alphabetic characters of East Asian languages.
+In the context of monospace typefaces (or computer fonts), each spacing character occupies one rectangular character box of equal sizes.
+(Note: Or maybe two adjacent ones, for non-alphabetic characters of East Asian languages).
 If a text is rendered using proportional fonts, widths of character boxes are not equal, but are positive.

 There exist also non-spacing graphic characters.
-Most of non-spacing characters are modifiers, also called combining characters in Unicode, such as diacritical marks.
+Most of the non-spacing characters are modifiers (called combining characters in Unicode), such as diacritical marks.
 Although non-spacing graphic characters are uncommon in traditional code pages, there are many such in Unicode.
-A combining character has its distinct glyph, but it applies to a character box of another character, a spacing one.
-In some historical systems such as line printers this was implemented as overstrike.
+A combining character has its distinct mark, but it applies to a character box of another character, a spacing one.
+In some historical systems such as typewriters, this was implemented as 'backspace and overstrike'.

-Note that not all modifiers are non-spacing – there exists Spacing Modifier Letters Unicode block.
+Note that not all modifiers are non-spacing – the Unicode block "Spacing Modifier Letters" list a number of others.